gbowerman/azure-minecraft/README.md

 # azure-minecraft
 A collection of scripts for deploying and upgrading Minecraft and related servers

-Check the last check-in dates - some parts of repo may not be up to date.
+Check the last check-in dates - parts of repo are not maintained and are not up to date.

 The [azure-marketplace](./azure-marketplace) folder contains the source files for the [Azure Marketplace Minecraft Solution template](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/msftstack.minecraft-server?tab=Overview).